bom-d-van/bom-d-van.github.io/talks/my-go-graphite-changes.md

 # Production and Community usage status

-Challenges on rolling out Compressed Whisper
+* Challenges on rolling out compressed whisper
 	* Out of order
 	* Rewrite

-Trie+NFA/DFA index solution made it to our production!
+* Trie+NFA/DFA index solution made it to our production!

 ---

 # Retro

 * Special thanks to Alexey Zhiltsov (best sysadmin) and our Graphite team!
-* It was a great learning journey developing the two new features!
+* It was a great learning journey developing the two features!
+* Challenging/Improving existing stack is hard
+* Testing, debugging and tooling is important!